Search information pages

 Reviewers are reminded of the importance of timely reviews.
 GigaScience aims for a rapid review process where the suitability of a paper for publication will be assessed primarily on criteria of scientific excellence and rigor.
 The editors' goal is to give authors a decision following peer review within four weeks of an article's submission.
 To achieve this, we rely on our reviewers to contact the editors (firstname.lastname@example.org) should they encounter or foresee any problems meeting the deadline for a report.

 Reviewing of the manuscript.
 Suitability of research for publication in GigaScience is dependent primarily on the data quality and utility and on the soundness of the biological conclusions from all data analyses, rather than on a subjective assessment of its immediate impact.
-Note, that although GigaScience will not make general interest level the primary criterion for publication, it aims to provide its readership with the highest quality large-scale data that will have significant usability and utility for the community.
+Note, that although GigaScience will not make general interest level the primary criterion for publication, it aims to provide its readership with the highest quality large-scale data, data analyses tools, and analyses that will have significant usability and utility for the community.

 As a referee we ask that you assess the paper on its own merits.
 The following list of potential issues may be helpful.

 - Is the rationale for collecting and analyzing the data well defined?

 Is the work carried out on a dataset that can be described as "large-scale" within the context of its field?
 Does it clearly describe the dataset and provide sufficient context for the reader to understand its potential uses?
 Does it properly describe previous work?